Unit 2 Ferry Wharf

 As soon as you start to focus on more than the day to day finance and start working on the commercial side of the business and fundraising, you should look to start building a team.
 The first hire should be whoever makes your life the easiest.

-That’s a very proactive way at thinking of growing a team, usually it’s the other way around!
+That’s a very proactive way of thinking of growing a team, usually, it’s the other way around!
 In all that you do, where do you get your motivation from?

 What advice can you share with other finance professionals who are considering a move to working within a startup?

 Thinking back to how I felt 6 years ago before I made the move, my main worry was: can I really do this job?.
 Have the confidence and self-belief that you do have what it takes to not only do the job but do it very well.
 Don’t confuse confidence with ego though and ensure you’ve had a varied career before you make the jump.
 Also, make sure you feel comfortable with the various more mundane areas of finance along with the more interesting ones.
 Finally, just do it! it’s the most fun you’ll have working and you’ll develop and learn much more than you thought possible.

 You’ve been at Highview for 6 years, however, you’re due to leave at the end of the year.
 How do you feel about this and what will be your next challenge?

 Yes, we’ve just announced our first commercial project here in the UK and are due to complete significant fundraising so the company is well-positioned.
 I have every confidence that they’ll do well over the next few years as further projects are announced.
 After being so involved for the last 6 years, it feels somewhat strange to be leaving but it also feels like the right time.
 I’m excited to use the skills I’ve developed at Highview to help another business scale and raise funding in the new year.

 Thank you so much for your time Rakesh.
 Some really intriguing insights from a long term growth project and some excellent takeaways for those looking to get into the sector!
 All the best for your next venture!

 Callum McKenna is an Associate Director in the Accountancy Division at Harvey John.